Vinyldude8896/portfolio_react/README.md

 - [Questions](#questions)

 ### Installation
-Please clone the github repo here : https://github.com/Vinyldude8896/portfolio_react
+1. Please clone the github repo here : https://github.com/Vinyldude8896/portfolio_react

-#### Install Dependencies
-Run npm install to install the dependecies.
+2. Run npm install to install the dependecies.

-#### Run the program
-Then at the root folder, run npm start and go to: http://localhost:3000/#home
+3. Then at the root folder, run npm start
+4. In your browser navigate to: http://localhost:3000/#home

 You can also view the live page here: <br />